Lewis County, Missouri: Politics

 In its early history, Lewis County stood out from much of northeast Missouri by supporting Democrats, while neighboring counties tended to be Whig strongholds.
 This support for Democrats was never exceptionally strong, and in 1860 Lewis County joined its neighbors in voting for the moderate, anti-secessionist Constitutional Union Party, then for Lincoln and Ulysses S. Grant.
 In 1872, however, Lewis was caught up in a major Northeastern swing towards Democrats, and it along with the rest of the region remained loyally Democratic until the late 20th century, with its large agricultural and labor base supporting New Deal policies.
 Even as the county was occasionally won in Republican landslide elections such as Richard Nixon and Ronald Reagan's victories, Republicans never managed to pull away and the county continued to shift between voting for Republican and Democratic presidents.
 Even during Republican landslides, the county continued to vote for Democratic legislators due to the relative conservatism of regional Democrats, who were pro-unions and opposed issues unpopular amongst moderate Democrats such as gun control and NAFTA.
-As the Democratic Party has shifted sharply to the left in the 21st century, especially on issues such as gun control and abortion, Lewis County has sprinted to the right, delivering Republicans their best ever result for the past four election cycles in a row.
-In 2024, Democrats failed to break even 20% for the first time in county history, and today Lewis County is dominated by Republicans at every level except for a handful of Democrats at the local level.
+The Democratic Party's support for civil rights in the 1960s led to a backlash that shifted voters to the Republican Party as Missouri became a Republican stronghold in the 1970s.
+In 2024 Democrats failed to break even 20% for the first time in county history, and today Lewis County is dominated by Republicans at every level except for a handful of Democrats at the local level.